Tong Lo

 • Lack of motivation to input data when not in pain

-In the case of pain prevention, it is important to go beyond self-reporting and also capture data automatically across work-related factors that affect back health.
+While the participants validated the idea of visualising risk of back pain, in the case of pain prevention, it is important to go beyond self-reporting and also capture data automatically across work-related factors that affect back health.
 This insight led us to develop another tool that collects data in a discrete and automatic way. -> See the tool here

 Participant information ︎︎︎